 Flat out of cheap, fast, and healthy menu ideas?
-I’ll tell you how to make flatbread recipes.
-They’re fun and make it easy to pile on the vegetables and fresh ingredients!
+I’ll tell you how to make flatbreads.
+They’re fun, use less flour, and make it easy to pile on the vegetables and fresh ingredients!
+See two flatbread recipes.

 Pita, naan, tortilla, puri, roti, focaccia, lafah, appam, cong yu bing, chapati, dosa, paratha, mana’eesh, lavash, fatir, yufka, injera, blini, socca … Some variety of flatbread appears in nearly every ancient and modern cuisine around the world.